‘Til irritation do us part

 However, divorce is not always the cheapest of processes to go through.

 According to Intelligent Divorce, even a straightforward divorce will run up legal fees in the region of £20,000, while a trip to court could hit £40,000.
+And that's before you've even factored in the costs of settling your shared finances!

 So how can you call time on your marriage without spending a fortune?